Is Your Portfolio Ready for (More) Rising Interest Rates?

 High-quality bond prices tend to respond immediately, and negatively, to anticipated interest-rate changes.
 Thus, they're a logical first stop if you're assessing how your portfolio is apt to behave in a rising-rate environment.

-To help address the vulnerability of your bond-fund holdings when rates go up, I recommend the duration stress test I wrote about last week.
+To help address the vulnerability of your bond-fund holdings when rates go up, I recommend the duration stress test I wrote about earlier this year.
 Your fund's duration minus its SEC yield is roughly the amount you would expect it to lose in a one-year period in which interest rates jumped by 1 percentage point.
+As the Fed has hiked interest rates by 3 percentage points this year, it's no wonder that many intermediate- and long-term funds have lost multiples of their durations so far this year.

 As you conduct this exercise, bear in mind that your funds' returns are already reflecting the bond market's best guess about the Fed's likely actions.
 If and when the Fed moves to lift interest rates, your holdings won't necessarily experience another set of large price declines on top of the losses they've already racked up.